Anders Grøndal

 Anders Grøndal (born 4 March 1984) is a Norwegian rally and hill climb driver.

-He has so far won 5 Norwegian championship gold, 3 Norwegian championship silver, 2 Norwegian championship bronze.
+He has won at least 5 gold medals, 3 silver, and 2 bronze at the Norwegian championships.
+In 2019, he and co-driver Marius Fuglerud won the Rally Tron in the Ford Fiesta MK2.

-Anders Grøndal is the third generation rally driver in his family.
+Grøndal is the third generation rally driver in his family.
 He grew up with motorsport.
 His grandfather Nils Fredrik Grøndal and father Stein Grøndal were active rally and rally cross drivers.
 His uncle Knut Fredrik Grøndal was also a Norwegian hill climb champion.

 2002

-In 2002 Anders and the team visited former works driver John Hauglands Rally School to see what the level was in which they could compete.
-After doing several test and John Haugland recognizing the potential Anders has, the team decided to buy a Subaru Impreza STi and aim to reach to top of Group N within 3 years, starting in the 2003 season.
+In 2002, Grøndal and the team visited former works driver John Hauglands Rally School to see what the level was in which they could compete.
+After doing several tests and John Haugland recognizing the potential Grøndal had, the team decided to buy a Subaru Impreza STi and aim to reach to top of Group N within 3 years, starting in the 2003 season.

 2003

 The first year of rally for Bilbutikken WRT (Subaru jr Team) with a Subaru Impreza STi built by Rune Dalsjø Rally Team.
 Henning Elvekrok was the team's first co-driver.
-Anders and Henning won their first Group N victory in Rally Sørland 2003.
-During the season Subaru Norway already had Morten Østberg in WRC as their senior team and wanted a young team in their Gr.N Subaru.
-Henning Elvekrok was therefore replaced with younger co-driver Trond Inge Østbye in the middle of the season.
-Anders took his first championship points in Aurskog Høland Rally 2003.
+Grøndal and Elvekrok won their first Group N victory in Rally Sørland 2003.
+During the season, Subaru Norway already had Morten Østberg in WRC as their senior team and wanted a young team in their Gr.N Subaru.
+Elvekrok was therefore replaced with younger co-driver Trond Inge Østbye in the middle of the season.
+Grøndal took his first championship points in Aurskog Høland Rally 2003.

 The team ended the season third in the Subaru Cup.

 2004

 For the 2004 season Bilbutikken WRT (Subaru jr team in 2004) bought their first brand new Subaru Rally car from Prodrive.
 The N9 car proved to be much quicker than the Norwegian build 2001 car the team used in 2003.
-Anders and Trond Inge won their first overall victory in a non-championship rally called Eidskogsprinten.
+Grøndal and Trond Inge won their first overall victory in a non-championship rally called Eidskogsprinten.
 They also achieved their first fastest stage time in a championship round.

-In 2004 Anders and Trond Inge also did their first WRC round in Sweden.
+In 2004, Grøndal and Trond Inge also did their first WRC round in Sweden.